 No not allergies, Its her immune system is not strong so food has to be prepared hygienically.
-We were advised not to take her to Asia for example. about 8 years agoAnswered by M. Douglass via WorldNomads.com
+We were advised not to take her to Asia for example. over 8 years agoAnswered by M. Douglass via WorldNomads.com

 Sorry to hear that.
 However, i would suggest hygiene is more a product of restaurant than country or culture ...
 With a few notable exceptions.
 I would have thought Turkey would be fine, particularly if you do some online research into best places to eat in advance.
-I'll ask around and see if we can get any other medical specialists to offer advice. about 8 years ago
+I'll ask around and see if we can get any other medical specialists to offer advice. over 8 years ago

-Thanks so much, I look forward to hearing from you. about 8 years agoAnswered by M. Douglass via WorldNomads.com
+Thanks so much, I look forward to hearing from you. over 8 years agoAnswered by M. Douglass via WorldNomads.com

 Sorry to hear about your daughter.

 The hygiene of any restaurant, anywhere in the world, can be compromised by poor standards, lack of attention to detail etc - from 5* luxury to street stalls, you can never guarantee 100% that things will be fine.

 My suggestion would be to stick to places that look busy and therefore have a good turnover of food.
 If you can see it being cooked in front of you - such as a pide place (local "pizza") - then you would probably be better off.

 A lot of the food in Turkey is quite simple - meats/grills, salads, french fries (!), yoghurt, bread, cheese etc. Maybe you could have a blander diet for your daughter which may work?
 Avoid the usual trouble spots such as ice-cream, ice in drinks etc.